TroyCaywood/Python/100 Days of Code/Days/Day-16.md

 ```

 ---
-## Day 16 [Code Challenge](https://github.com/TroyCaywood/Python/blob/main/100%20Days%20of%20Code/CodeChallenges/Day-16/CoffeeMachine-OOP.py) - Coffee Machine OOP - Do not click if you plan on aattempting yourself!
+## Day 16 [Code Challenge](https://github.com/TroyCaywood/Python/blob/main/100%20Days%20of%20Code/CodeChallenges/Day-16/CoffeeMachine-OOP.py) - Coffee Machine OOP - Do not click if you plan on attempting yourself!